-Species which the commissioner, in consultation with the technical committee have determined pose a significant risk to Maine's native flora and fauna, to the public welfare or to domestic animals shall be designated as prohibited and no permit shall be granted, except that the department may authorize importation or possession of these species by accredited research facilities in cases where there is a significant public benefit.
+Species which the commissioner, in consultation with the technical committee have determined pose a significant risk to Maine's native flora and fauna, to the public welfare or to domestic animals shall be designated as prohibited and no permit shall be granted, except that the department may authorize importation or The commissioner may make an exception and authorize limited possession of these species by accredited research facilities in cases where there is a significant public benefit.
 The Prohibited Species List is located within section 7.18.